zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    call :zeek:see:`set_file_handle` will "win".

-   :tag: The analyzer which is carrying the file data.
+   :param tag: The analyzer which is carrying the file data.

-   :c: The connection which is carrying the file data.
+   :param c: The connection which is carrying the file data.

-   :is_orig: The direction the file data is flowing over the connection.
+   :param is_orig: The direction the file data is flowing over the connection.

    .. zeek:see:: set_file_handle